 The Jazz & New Music program offers financial support in the form of grants to American or French nonprofit organizations that represent, produce, or present the project of the artist(s).

-- Artists or ensembles must work at a professional level.
+– Individual artist or ensemble involved should work at a professional level.

 – Applicants (or their representatives) must demonstrate their nonprofit status.